easonlcheng/easonlcheng.github.com/index.md

 `RA recruitment:` I am looking for research assistants to work together computational biology and bioinformatics.
 Please email me if interested.

+## RESEARCH INTERESTS:
+* Identifying coding & non-coding disease biomarkers and signatures for complicated diseases.
+* Moonlighting RNAs and proteins.
+* Understanding how gene networks are structured in diseases by combining computational algorithms and biological context.
+* Quantifying and characterizing gene products in different genetic backgrounds and physiological conditions through subcellular localization, interaction diversity, and expression dynamics in cells.
+* Microbiota and metagenome.

 ## Position:
 * Mar 2019 – present, PI, Department of Critical Care Medicine, Shenzhen People’s Hospital.
 * May 2018 – Feb 2019, Postdoctoral Fellow, School of Life Sciences, The Chinese University of Hong Kong.